 "This collection of eight original tunes [Unconditional] shows craftsmanship, fine improvisation and coherence.
 Monasterios has constructed a compelling musical statement with an emphasis in composition and attention to detail.
 This is an entire album, not simply a collection of songs."
 Greg Simmons, All About Jazz

 In 1989, Silvano traveled to Miami, Florida, to participate in the Miami Jazz Festival, where he received a “Best Soloist Award.”
-By 1990, he had immigrated to the United States to begin his collegiate studies at Miami Dade College.
-More recognition followed with another “Outstanding Soloist Award” at the University of Colorado in 1991 and then a music scholarship from the University of Miami, from which he earned a Bachelor of Music degree in 1995.
-In 1998, Silvano was voted “New Artist of the Year” at the Hennessey Cognac Jazz Search in New York City, which led to a slot at the Playboy Jazz Festival where he engendered many new friends and fans.
+By 1990, he had immigrated to the United States to begin his collegiate studies at Miami-Dade College.
+More recognition followed with another “Outstanding Soloist Award” at the University of Northern Colorado in 1991 and then a music scholarship from the University of Miami, from which he earned a Bachelor of Music degree in 1995.
+In 1998, Silvano was voted “New Artist of the Year” at the Hennessey Cognac Jazz Search in New York City, which led to a slot at the Playboy Jazz Festival.
 This year also marked the release of his first CD, “Roads Not Taken”, prompting more critical interest in the U.S. and Latin America.